-Pay Plan ChartsEffective DateAppendix CJuly 3, 2022Appendix DJuly 2, 2023

-Appendix E (DSA)July 3, 2022 Appendix F (DSA)July 2, 2023
+Pay Plan Charts Effective Date

+Appendix C July 14, 2024

+Appendix D July 13, 2025

+Appendix E (DSA) July 14, 2024

+Appendix F (DSA) July 13, 2025

 - 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3.
-A. Cost of Living Adjustments and Mid-Year Non-Recurring Lump Sum Payments for YR 1 / FY23: - a.
-Effective July 3, 2022, Victim Advocates, SAS Administrative Assistants, SAS Secretaries, and SAS Program Service Clerks shall receive a 3% cost-of-living-adjustment; and, - b.
-Effective the first full pay period in January 2023, Victim Advocates, SAS Administrative Assistants, SAS Secretaries, and SAS Program Service Clerks employed as of that pay period will receive a lump sum, non-base building payment of two thousand (\$2,000) dollars.
-Such lump sum will not be added to employees' base or to the pay plan. - c.
-Effective July 3, 2022, SAS Deputy State's Attorneys will receive a cost-of-living-adjustment based upon the new DSA Pay Plan, see Appendix C. The percentage rate of increase will vary for each individual DSA based upon their step number as of July 3, 2022.
-The parties agree that this revised pay plan is a compilation of the July 4, 2021-June 30, 2022 ODG Pay Plan, increased by 3%. - d.
-Effective the first full pay period in January 2023, SAS Deputy State's Attorneys employed as of that pay period will receive a lump sum, non-base building payment of two thousand dollars (\$2,000).
-Such lump sum will not be added to an employee's base or to the pay plan. - 4.
-B. Cost of Living Adjustments and Mid-Year Non-Recurring Lump Sum Payments for YR 2 / FY24: - a.
-Effective July 2, 2023, all bargaining unit employees (Victim Advocates, SAS Administrative Assistants, SAS Secretaries, SAS Program Service Clerks and Deputy State's Attorneys) shall receive a 2% cost-of-living-adjustment; and, - b.
-Effective the first full pay period in January 2024, all bargaining unit employees (Victim Advocates, SAS Administrative Assistants, SAS Secretaries, SAS Program Service Clerks and Deputy State's Attorneys) shall receive a lump sum, non-base building payment of one thousand (\$1,000) dollars.
-Such lump sum will not be added to an employee's base or to the pay plan. - 5.
+Effective with the start of the first full pay period in July 2024, all employees covered by this Agreement shall receive a four and one-half percent (4.5%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the pay plan.

+- 4. Effective with the start of the first full pay period in July 2025, all employees covered by this Agreement shall receive a three and one-half percent (3.5%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the pay plan. - 5.
 Should the Governor's Twin Sate Family Medical Insurance plan be implemented it shall be provided to the members of the bargaining unit at no cost to the members.
-Should such Plan not be implemented or be implemented and then discontinued, an across the board increase (ABI) of one quarter of one percent (0.25%) shall be applied effective with the beginning of the first full payroll period following such decision. - 6.
-Steps: - a.
+Should such Plan not be implemented or be implemented and then discontinued, an across the board increase (ABI) of one quarter of one percent (0.25%) shall be applied effective with the beginning of the first full payroll period following such decision.

+6. Steps:

+- a.
 In order to receive a Step increase, an employee must have an overall Satisfactory performance evaluation which may include a presumptive satisfactory if the employee has not received an annual evaluation. - b.
-All employees (except DSA's) receive step increases under the State Pay Plan charts.
+All employees (except DSA's) receive step increases under the State of Vermont Classified Pay Plan charts.
 Steps shall be received by the individual employee based upon the step plan schedule and rules.
 The required time on each step in the Step Pay Plan shall be as follows: